vinyldns/vinyldns/modules/client/src/main/scala/vinyldns/client/models/README.txt

 Other than that, uPickle is pretty nifty, makes it very easy to read and write and json, and many examples can be seen throughout the codebase

+Note: When the model contains options you MUST extend OptionRW on the companion object